checkout page examples

 MVMT

-MVMT, a brand popular with millennials, sells stylish watches, blue light glasses, and other cool stuff at good prices.
+MVMT, a brand popular with millennials, sells stylish watches, blue light glasses, and other cool stuff at reasonable prices.

-They use a four-step to attract buyers, and their progress bar at the top makes it easy to follow along.
+They use a four-step to attract buyers, and their progress bar at the top makes it easy to follow.

-The way they set up their checkout page is smart it’s designed to be clear and not overwhelm you, even if there are several steps to go through.
+The way they set up their checkout page is brilliant.
+It’s designed to be clear and not overwhelm you, even if there are several steps to go through.

 5. Brandless